Jeffrey Michael

-Jeffrey Michael (born 1955/1956) is an billionaire who was a founding investor of healthcare technology company CorVel Corporation.
+Jeffrey Michael (born 1955/1956) is a billionaire who was a founding investor of healthcare technology company CorVel Corporation.

 In 1987, Michael joined with Gordon Clemons and Jim Michael and founded CorVel Corporation (originally named FORTIS), a consolidation of three small vocational rehabilitation firms then valued at $2 million with over 200 associates.
 As of 2022, he owns 38% of CorVal through an investment vehicle, Corstar Holdings, Inc.

 Michael is married with 4 children and lives in Minnetonka, Minnesota.

 Forbes lists his net worth as of April 2022 at $1.1 billion USD.